Creating a trigger for Message Queue that sends messages to a Serverless Containers container

 To find out the queue ID:

-- In the management console, go to the folder where the queue is located.
+- In the management console, select the folder containing the queue.

 - Select the desired queue.